Suruchi-Arora/Housing-market-price-Prediction/README.md

 The criteria for comparing these models will be the r2 score and the machine learning model with lower error rate will be evaluatd and will be deployed.

+## Dataset
+The dataset used in this project is by the name "kc_house_data[1].csv", comprised of 21613 observations with 17 features.

+## .py Files
+The "predict.py" file typically contains the code that actually runs the machine learning model and makes predictions.
+This file might define functions that load the model, preprocess input data, and generate predictions.
+It's essentially the "backend" of the application.

+The "app.py" file, on the other hand, typically contains the code that defines the user interface and handles user input and output.
+This file might define the layout of the web page, create interactive widgets.It's essentially the "frontend" of the application,makes it easy for users to interact with the machine learning model.

 ## Deployment